Module Bar

 - Drag the module icon onto the workspace

-Module Preview
+Module Tooltip

-Hover over a module icon to see:
+Hover over a module icon to see its name in a tooltip.

 Managing Modules

-Adding Modules to the Library
+Loading Modules into the Library

 - Find the category where you want to add the module